 Incoming-Student Graduate Assistantship

 The incoming-student graduate assistant is appointed for two years, contingent on satisfactory academic progress and available funding.
 Currently, this assistantship is only awarded to an incoming student in odd years (i.e., 2019).
+The incoming-student graduate assistantship is limited to outstanding diverse backgrounds and experiences that are traditionally underrepresented.
 The incoming-student graduate assistant will, in the first year, typically tutor in the Writing Center for one quarter, and teach WR 115: Introduction to College Writing or WR 121: College Writing for two quarters.
 In the second year, the incoming-student graduate assistant will typically teach each quarter, though may opt to spend a quarter in the Writing Center.

 Other Funding Opportunities